 SC Studios Chasing Hammer: SC Studio’s Chasing hammer.
 This is, by far (so far), my favorite hammer.
 It’s beautiful, springy and well made.
 SC Studios has many beautiful tools.
 Visit their site and drool!

-Steel Block: Smooth and shiny.
+Steel Bench Block: Smooth and shiny.
 Great for making rivets and hammering metal.
 Steel blocks are necessary so you don’t deform your metal when you hammer on it.

 Rawhide Mallet: Extremely useful tool.
 Use it for making discs, shaping rings, flattening metal etc.

 Ring Mandrel: A good mandrel for shaping rings.

 Flat-nosed and Round-nosed Pliers -Wubbers: I love Wubbers!
 They feel good in your hand, are sturdy and come in a large variety of shapes and sizes.

 Inexpensive, Basic Dapping Set: This is a great starter set.
 You will want to get different sizes as your skills grow but these are great for forming metal.
 And the price is great!

 Jump Ring Maker: Make tons of jump rings in a variety of gauges and sizes.
 Everything you need is included except the wire!

 Drilling, polishing, etc.

 Flex Shaft: I use my flex shaft nearly every day.
 I use it for everything: sanding, drilling, stone setting, making jump rings, grinding, cutting – you name it!